-Get ready for a road-trip!
+Get ready for a fall foliage road-trip!
 Mid October is a special treat for I-95 travelers in the Northeast.
 That’s when fall foliage colors are at their peak all along the I-95 corridor… From Northern Virginia to Maine.
 This three-part series showcases fall foliage road-trips along I-95 state-by state.
-Let’s check out New Hampshire and Maine…
+Let’s check out New Hampshire, Maine and Vermont…

 In New Hampshire, you’ll find excellent color along I-93 from Salem, northward thru Londonderry, Manchester, Concord, to Laconia.
 There are also excellent conditions along I-89 from Concord northward thru New London to Lebanon.
 New Hampshire’s portion of I-95 is short (only 16 miles) and runs along the extreme southern portion of the state, but if you jump off any of its exits and wander a few miles east or west you’ll discover what fall in New England is all about… small towns with quintessential picturesque streets and white steepled churches every few miles.